AnupamaGupta01/kudu-1/predicate-pushdown.md

 on disk.
 When materializing a dictionary block, all of the numeric data are scanned and all of the corresponding strings are buffered for evaluation.
-When the vocabulary of a dictionary-encoded block gets too large, Kudu will automatically switch to plain encoding.
+When the vocabulary of a dictionary-encoded block gets too large, Kudu will automatically switch to _plain encoding_.

 In plain-encoded blocks, strings are stored back-to-back, and the character offsets to the start of each word are stored as a list of integers.
 When materializing, all of the strings are copied to a buffer for evaluation.

-Therein lies a room for improvement: this predicate evaluation path is the same for all data types and encoding types.
+Therein lies room for improvement: this predicate evaluation path is the same for all data types and encoding types.
 Within the tablet, the correct cfiles are determined, the cfiles’ decoders are opened, all of the data are copied to a buffer, and the predicate is evaluated on this buffered data via